 Louis and Anne Green Memory and Wellness Center

 The Louis and Anne Green Memory and Wellness Center researches the treatment of individuals with Alzheimer's disease and related dementias and their caregivers.
 The center also provides education to students, health care professionals, and caregivers.
 Acting in accord with the College's caring philosophy, the center works within the context of respect for each individual and concern for his/her family.

 Pine Jog Environmental Research Center

 Southeast National Marine Renewable Energy Center(SNMREC)

-The Teaching and Leadership Center
+Teaching and Leadership Center(TLC)

-Weppner Center for Civic Engagement
+Weppner Center for LEAD & Service-Learning

 The Mission of the Weppner Center for Civic Engagement & Service is to develop partnerships between the University and community by providing service opportunities to faculty, staff and students; and to promote the link between curriculum and service fostering civic awareness.
 The goal of the CCES is to inspire in all a greater appreciation for community service and the desire to continue working for the community beyond the college years.
-As a conduit between volunteers and outside organizations, we aim to offer relevant service opportunities and guidance to encourage compassion.